pairshaped/curlingio-docs/blog/2026-02-25-background-jobs-without-the-baggage.md

 - No Redis.
 The queue is a SQLite table.
 - No separate worker process.
 The actor runs in the same BEAM VM.
 - No job framework.
 It's a few hundred lines of Gleam.
 - No monitoring service.
-Failed jobs are queryable with SQL.
+Failed jobs are just rows in a table.
 - No deployment coordination.
 One binary, one process.

 This setup can comfortably scale to tens of thousands of clubs.
 SQLite handles the throughput, the BEAM handles the concurrency, and you can read the whole thing in one sitting.

 ## What's Next

 The jobs system is designed to grow.
 Adding a new job type means adding a new `kind` string and a handler function.
-Webhook delivery, report generation, bulk email campaigns: they all follow the same pattern.
+Long-running report generation, data imports, email campaigns: they all follow the same pattern.
 INSERT a row, let the actor pick it up.

 ---

-*This is Part 4 of the Curling IO Foundation series.*
+*This is Part 4 of the Curling IO Foundation series.
+Next up: integrating Stripe payment intents and webhooks.*